defencedigital/moduk-service-manual/src/service-assessments/get-a-service-assessment.md

   url: "/service-assessments/"
 ---

-Find out what kind of service assessment you need and when they happen.
+Find out if you need a service assessment, what kind you need and when they happen.

-You can also check how close you are to meeting the GOV.UK Service Standard.

 ## Check if you need an assessment